 The graduate core course is the only class required by the EEB graduate program.
 Students generally take one or two additional courses per semester during their first few years in the program, but these are selected on an individual basis by the student, with guidance from their advisor, launch team, and prescriptive and dissertation committees.

 Launch teams meet with new, first-year graduate students no later than the first week of classes in the new Fall term.
 These teams serve to help the student choose Fall semester courses and generally reach a good balance between class work, research explorations and other activities at Cornell and in the surrounding Ithaca area.
 Another role of the launch team is to help the student integrate comfortably into the EEB community, and to ensure that nobody falls through the cracks socially or intellectually.
-These teams are comprised of three EEB Field faculty, including the student's probable advisor and two additional faculty members.
+These teams are comprised of three EEB Field faculty, including the student's probable advisor and two additional faculty members; and one current graduate student.
 To help the student get to know the full spectrum of EEB faculty, at least one member is usually drawn from outside of the student's main area of scientific concentration.

 Students convene their initial "Prescriptive" Committee meeting during the Spring semester of their first year - and also at least once in their second academic year - to discuss their evolving ideas, summer research plans, and general progress, and to plan for their A-exam.
 The Prescriptive Committee includes at least two faculty in addition to the student's advisor(s), and it carries this name because it serves an intermediate advisory function during the interval between the first-semester Launch Team and the student's eventual Dissertation Committee.
 Although in most cases there is substantial overlap in membership among the Prescriptive and Dissertation committees, it is expected (and normal) for students to drop or add committee members as their research interests evolve, especially in their first several years.
 The most important functions of the Prescriptive Committee are to: (1) advise the student on A-exam preparation far in advance of the actual exam, and (2) help the student begin to formulate their dissertation research project.